 The sixteenth Scooby-Doo Direct to Video film.
-With Dinosaurs!When it is discovered that Shaggy has a condition that causes a Heroic BSOD with every scare, the gang decides to take him somewhere relaxing, the La Serena Spa, the least haunted town on Earth.
+With Dinosaurs!When it is discovered that Shaggy has a condition that causes a Heroic BSOD with every scare, the gang decides to take him somewhere relaxing, La Serena Spa, the least haunted town on Earth.
 Of course, it would be boring if nothing happened but relaxation, so a giant ghost dinosaur is thrown in to shake things up.
-Of course, this strikes Shaggy into one of his break downs, so Mr. Hubbley, the owner of the spa, decides to take matters into his own hands with a little bit of hypnotism.
+This strikes Shaggy into one of his break downs, so Mr. Hubbley, the owner of the spa, decides to take matters into his own hands with a little bit of hypnotism.
 Every time Shaggy hears the keyword, he is filled with uncontrollable bravery.
 The only problem is, Mr. Hubbley forgets the keyword.
 And to make matters worse, Shaggy accidentally hears it and goes all out on a biker gang at a G-Rated Pub, and agrees to race their leader on a motorcycle down Dead Man's Curve while he's brave.A very well put together Scooby-Doo film.
 Every member of the gang has some sort of significance to the plot; none of them are just there to be there.
 It most likely follows Camp Scare in its differences to the usual Scooby-Doo plot, which is a good thing.
 Watch to find out how everything unravels.

 This film provides examples of the following Tropes: